izaakrogan/docker-workshop/README.md

 `docker container ls -a`

-stop a docker container immediately
+stop a docker container immediately (in 0 second)

 `docker stop -t 0 hello-docker-container`